Code-Institute-Submissions/Trash-Tournaments/README.md

     Included in the **contact.html** page is:

     + **FAQs**: Includes the most commonly asked questions to aid users who may experience difficulty.
     + **Contact Form**: Can be filled out with a name, email and message query (with associated validation) and submitted to contact the Discord owners.
-(Currently due to no JavaScript the form cannot store or send data.)
+Currently due to no JavaScript the form cannot store or send data.

     Included in the **404.html** page is:

-    + A message telling the user they have accessed a page which doesn't exist.
+    + A message telling the user they have accessed a page which does not exist.
     + A button which is linked to index.html that prompts them to return to the site.

     **NOTES**: